Mr-Peach0301/MindRec/README.md

 ## Data processing

-1. Download the dataset

-Our dataset is available at [link].

-2. Hierarchical Category

-run the code in process.ipynb
+Our complete dataset is hosted on Hugging Face and will be released publicly soon.
+Alternatively, you can run the code in process.ipynb to reproduce it from scratch.

 ## MindRec